caseyr003/terraform-fss-sync/README.md

 If you want to tear down your environment, you can do that by running terraform destroy

+To find more information on where to find the needed values please visit: https://docs.us-phoenix-1.oraclecloud.com/Content/API/Concepts/apisigningkey.htm

 Commands:

 [opc@orchestration demo]$	terraform init